-The Issues - Life Under Occupation
+The Issues - Life for Palestinians under Israeli occupation

 Life for occupied Palestinians:

-Israeli soldiers detain Baraa Kan'an, a 19-year-old Palestinian, then abuse him for 7 hours...
+B'Tselem, Israeli human rights organization, 6/12/17: "Israeli soldiers detain Baraa Kan'an, a 19-year-old Palestinian, then abuse him for 7 hours...
 This abuse did not take place in a vacuum.
 It is part of a broader context.
 Over the years, B’Tselem has documented many similar incidents of violence and abuse..."

 A February 2013 report on Palestinians in the Occupied Territories by a panel of UN human rights investigators finds “testimonies confirmed that building permits are rarely if ever granted; in the last 20 years, 94 percent of permit application were denied.
 Building without a permit is an offense under military orders, and the execution of a demolition order is accompanied by a large fine… Many families and entire communities are at risk of displacement.” (pp. 15-16, paras.
 70-71)

 Israeli soldiers arrive at a Palestinian home at 7:45 a.m. with bulldozers, and demolish it and the large barn in which one hundred dairy cows had been kept.
 The farm supported four families.
 The cows are now standing outside in the heat.
 When the Christian Peacemakers Team called to bear witness asks for explanation, they are told, “Because we are the army.”
 (May 2012)

 A Palestinian shepherd takes his sheep to graze, carrying a copy of the Israeli court documents which verifies his title to the land.
 He is accompanied by Jewish Israeli volunteers.
 Armed soldiers, border police and settlers confront him, and, despite knowing the law is on his side, announce he has five minutes to leave before they arrest him.
 (April 2012)